eve-echoes-db/reprocessing/README.md

 > The ore amounts are 100 times bigger in the game.
 What's going on?

 Ore reprocessing amounts in the Reprocessing Database are based on a single ore, not the 100 minimum you need to reprocess.

+> Why are the amounts in this database much higher than what I get after reprocessing?

+These amounts are based on 100% Reprocessing Efficiency.
+You need to multiply the amounts by your character's reprocessing efficiency.
+Details are at the top of the README.

 ## Contributing